 - Reliability: Ecommerce companies rely on their websites to be available 24/7, so the operating system should be reliable and able to handle high levels of traffic without crashing.

 - Performance: Ecommerce companies need their websites to load quickly and be responsive to customer interactions, so the operating system should be optimized for performance.

 - Compatibility: Ecommerce companies may use a variety of different software and technologies, such as databases, web servers, and application servers, so the operating system should be compatible with these technologies.

 - Cost: Ecommerce companies need to consider the total cost of ownership (TCO) of the operating system, including licensing costs, maintenance costs, and other expenses.

 Ecommerce companies need to consider the scalability, security, reliability, performance and cost of the operating system when choosing one to run their ecommerce website.

-usually built for NT and/or Solaris, and followed by other Unix options.
-Organizations that do not support NT and/or
+usually built for Windows and/or Solaris, and followed by other Unix options.
+Organizations that do not support Windows Server and/or

 the main flavors of Unix may need to reconsider their OS preferences when considering e-Commerce.